Institute for Southern Studies

 Southern Strategies Program

 The South is growing and changing, shaping the national political agenda.
-Through the Southern Strategies Program, the Institute has delivered more than 50 keynote addresses, workshops and other outreach events in 12 states, and provided in-depth research and analysis about the South’s changing demographic, political and social change landscape for key partners including the AFL-CIO, Aspen Institute, Council on Foundations, Democracy Alliance, and the Ford Foundation.
+Through the Southern Strategies Program, the Institute has delivered more than 40 keynote addresses, workshops and other outreach events in 12 states, and provided in-depth research and analysis about the South’s changing demographic, political and social change landscape for key partners including the AFL-CIO, Aspen Institute, Council on Foundations, Democracy Alliance and the Ford Foundation.

 Julian Bond Fellowship

-In honor of the Institute’s late founder and civil rights hero Julian Bond, in 2020 the Institute launched the Julian Bond Fellowship Program.
-The Fellowship trains and mentors early-career social change journalists and researchers in the South.
+In honor of the Institute’s late founder and civil rights hero Julian Bond, in 2018 we will be launching the Julian Bond Fellowship program.
+The Fellowship will build a pipeline for journalists of color in the South and support cutting-edge research and writing about the South.

 Project Innovation and Incubation